FBoucher/stream-projects/Streams/2020-08-14-Stream122-CloudBot.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is working on the CloudBot project.
+He will be adding more more Twitch event tracking and make sure they will be included in the stream notes.

 📺 - Twitch archive - stream no.122